FlowMixer: A Depth-Agnostic Neural Architecture for Interpretable Spatiotemporal Forecasting: Experimental Validation

 SOBR integrates with FlowMixer through the reversible mapping $\phi$.
 In its simplest form it is expressed as $S\left(X\right) = \sigma(U_tXU_f^T)$, where semi-orthogonal matrices $U_f$ and $U_t$ expand feature and time dimensions respectively, complemented with an invertible activation $\sigma$ (typically Leaky ReLU).
 This design enhances FlowMixer's ability to capture chaotic attractor dynamics.
-While this integration sacrifices the semi-group stability described in Section \ref{sec:semi_group}, the benefits of dimensional lifting outweigh this tradeoff for chaotic systems, where accurate pattern recognition takes precedence over algebraic horizon manipulation.
+While this SOBR integration preserves the semi-group property only in the lifted space, not the original space (see Appendix~\ref{app:sobr_math}), the benefits of dimensional lifting outweigh this tradeoff for chaotic systems, where accurate pattern recognition takes precedence over direct algebraic horizon manipulation.

 We evaluate this approach on three canonical chaotic systems: the Lorenz butterfly \cite{lorenz1963deterministic}, Rössler attractor \cite{rossler1976equation}, and Aizawa system \cite{aizawa1994chaos}.
 Rather than employing iterative single-step predictions, FlowMixer processes 32-step sequences to forecast the next 32 steps directly.
-By compounding these predictions, we obtain forecasts over 1024 steps—approximately 9-10 Lyapunov times for the Lorenz system.
-Figure \ref{fig:chaotic_attractors} compares FlowMixer's performance with Reservoir Computing (RC) \cite{platt2021robust,pathak2018model,pathak2023data} and N-BEATS \cite{oreshkin2020n,gilpin2021chaos}.
-Each method demonstrates different characteristics: RC employs sequential predictions with variations in the z-component representation, N-BEATS shows differences in capturing the Rössler system dynamics, while FlowMixer demonstrates consistent prediction behavior across the three attractors.
-The model captures characteristic features from the Lorenz butterfly to the Aizawa spiral dynamics, occasionally realigning with ground truth trajectories after divergence—suggesting effective pattern learning.
+By compounding these predictions, we obtain forecasts over 1024 steps\textemdash approximately 9-10 Lyapunov times for the Lorenz system.
+Figure \ref{fig:chaotic_attractors} compares FlowMixer's performance with Reservoir Computing (RC) \cite{pathak2018model, platt2021robust,pathak2018hybrid} and N-BEATS \cite{gilpin2021chaos,oreshkin2020n}.
+While all methods capture the general attractor structure, they exhibit different failure modes: RC struggles with accurate $z$-component predictions particularly in the Lorenz system, N-BEATS diverges notably in the Rössler system, while FlowMixer maintains consistent accuracy across all three attractors.
+The model captures characteristic features from the Lorenz butterfly to the Aizawa spiral dynamics, occasionally realigning with ground truth trajectories after divergence\textemdash suggesting effective pattern learning.
+These results illustrate how architectural constraints can maintain predictive capabilities for chaotic systems.
+FlowMixer with SOBR offers an alternative approach that complements existing specialized frameworks.
+This same single-layer architecture that forecasts time series also captures chaotic dynamics.
+This connection between statistical and dynamical modeling suggests broader implications for scientific computing, which we explore next through turbulent flow prediction.